 If you have a credit meter and pay for your electricity when you receive a bill or by Direct Debit, Bright will issue you with a final bill that will show the credit you are due to receive back or the amount you owe for your final bill.
-You are responsible for paying any outstanding amount owing to Bright in the way you have usually paid, so if you pay by Direct Debit please do not cancel your Direct Debit as this will be used to collect your final payment.
+You are responsible for paying any outstanding amount owing to Bright in the way you usually paid your bill, so if you pay by Direct Debit please do not cancel your Direct Debit as this will be used to collect your final payment.
 Any refund due to you for credit on your account or a deposit that Bright hold, will be paid into the bank account that Bright holds for you within 10 working days of the final bill being issued.

-To help ensure your final bill from Bright is as accurate as possible, please provide them with a current meter read before 12 February (hello@brightenergy.com).
-If you do not provide a meter read, NIE Networks, who read the meters for all electricity suppliers, will provide an estimated meter reading to Bright.
+Before Bright customers were switched to Power NI on 13 February, Bright requested their customers send them a meter read, as this will help ensure your final bill from Bright is as accurate as possible.
+However, if you did not provide this meter read, NIE Networks, who read the meters for all electricity suppliers, will provide an estimated meter reading to Bright.